ysdn2019/Graduates-List/graduates/sofia-severino-paris.md

 ---
 path: /work/intention
 graduate: Sofia Severino Paris
-mainimg: /assets/work/SeverinoParis_Sofia_project3_web_main.png
+cover: /assets/work/SeverinoParis_Sofia_project3_web_main.png
-thumbnailimg: /assets/work/SeverinoParis_Sofia_project3_web_thumbnail.png
+thumbnail: /assets/work/SeverinoParis_Sofia_project3_web_thumbnail.png
 title: Intention
 groupmembers:
-fields: Communication, Interactive
+category: Communication, Interactive
 mediumdimensions: Installation
 description: The installation Intention was created for the new garden space at Sheridan College at Trafalgar.
 The final product is a model of what the full-size piece could look like.
 In this project, I had plenty of creative liberties, as long as I was able to laser print my model.
 digitallink: